Childhood Lead Poisoning Prevention

 - Lead dust settles on toys, fingers, and other things children put in their mouths

 - Work clothes, shoes, or workers exposed to lead on the job.
-A few of the jobs with exposure to lead are lead smelting, making or recycling batteries, and repairing radiators.
+A few of the jobs with exposure to lead are lead smelting, making or recycling batteries, repairing radiators, and remodeling older homes.

 - Handmade ceramic tableware, especially imported ceramics decorated with lead-based glaze or paint

 - Some toys, jewelry, and other painted objects.

 - Traditional home remedies, including Azarcon, Greta, Pay-loo-ah, and some Ayurvedic and Chinese remedies.

 - Traditional cosmetics, including Surma and Sindoor.

 - Some imported spices, candies, and other food products.

 - Water stored in a water crock or running through plumbing that contains lead.

 7. Eating healthy foods can help keep children safe from lead.